-1. Start With the Savings Account
+Start With the High-Yield Savings Account

 But that doesn’t mean you should keep all of your money there.
-While a good emergency fund should cover to three-to-six months’ worth of living expenses, the savings account portion of my own emergency fund only has savings comprising three-to-four weeks’ worth of expenses.
+While a good emergency fund should cover three to six months’ worth of living expenses, the savings account portion of an emergency fund may hold only savings comprising three to four weeks’ worth of expenses.
 This can cover your short-term needs, and if you need money quickly, you can access enough money to last until you can liquidate money from other accounts.

-2. Add a Taxable Investment Account
+Add a Taxable Investment Account

 Because of this risk, you need good emotional risk tolerance if you plan to add an investment account to your emergency fund strategy.
-On top of that, you can limit some of your risk by using bonds and index funds in the taxable investment account portion of your emergency fund, thereby decreasing your exposure to market volatility.
+On top of that, you can limit some of your risks by using bonds and index funds in the taxable investment account portion of your emergency fund, thereby decreasing your exposure to market volatility.

-3. Use Your Roth IRA as a Backup Fund
+Use Your Roth IRA as a Backup Fund

 If you are eligible, and you invest in a Roth IRA, it’s possible to use it as a backup emergency fund.
 Because you contribute to the Roth IRA with after-tax dollars, you can withdraw contributions without penalty.
 When you contribute regularly, you can build your Roth IRA to the point where it can make a good stop-gap if needed.

 However, while you can withdraw contributions tax-free, you have to be more careful when withdrawing earnings (the returns on your contributions) from a Roth IRA.
-Early withdrawals of earnings come with a penalty from the IRS, so make sure you stick to money you actually put into the account.
+Early withdrawals of earnings come with a penalty from the IRS, so make sure you stick to the money you actually put into the account.

 Also, realize that you can’t get back the time the money spends out of the market.
 You have 60 days to put the money back if you want to make sure it stays within the annual contribution limit.
 It’s a good idea to have another tax-advantaged retirement account like your 401(k), and avoid touching that at all.
 You don’t want to risk your future for today’s emergency.